-- 1. to provide students with preparation for continuing education which will lead to a lifelong ministry in higher education. - 2. to provide a theoretical and practical foundation for a life of intellectual and spiritual development that is biblically based, Christcentred, and contextually relevant.
+- 1. to provide students with advanced preparation for continuing education which will lead to lifelong ministry in higher education. - 2. to provide students with a strong biblical and theological foundation for pastoral ministry. - to provide a theoretical and practical foundation for a life of intellectual and spiritual development that is biblically based, Christcentred, and contextually relevant.

-Objectives of the Th.B. degree
+Objectives of the Th.B. degree Graduates will:

-- 1. have a comprehensive knowledge of the Bible. - 2. demonstrate an understanding of, and appreciation for, the central doctrines of the Christian faith and be able to articulate them clearly.
+- 1. have a comprehensive knowledge of the Bible. - demonstrate an understanding of, and appreciation for, the central doctrines of the Christian faith and be able to articulate them clearly.

-- 3. have a firm grasp of the historical and philosophical development of Christian doctrine. - 4. be able to integrate skilfully, sound biblical exegesis with systematic and practical theology. - 5. have a thorough working knowledge of, and competence in, the use of the tools and resources available for ongoing study and research. - 6. feel confident in their ability to undertake graduate level study. - 7. demonstrate a maturing Christian walk through the practice of prayer, the exercise of faith, edification through the Word, and obedience to the Holy Spirit.
+- 3. have a firm grasp of the historical and philosophical development of Christian doctrine. - 4. be able to integrate skilfully, sound biblical exegesis with systematic and practical theology. - have a thorough working knowledge of, and competence in, the use of the tools and resources available for ongoing study and research. - 6. feel confident in their ability to undertake graduate level study. - 7. demonstrate a maturing Christian walk through the practice of prayer, the exercise of faith, edification through the Word, and obedience to the Holy Spirit.

-In addition to the core courses for all Bachelor's degrees (see page 34), the following courses are required for the Bachelor of Theology degree:
+In addition to the core courses for all Bachelor's degrees (see page 35), the following courses are required for the Bachelor of Theology degree:

 General Education Credits

-Church History (meets history requirement) 3
+Church History ( meets history requirement ) 3

 Philosophy for Understanding Theology 3

 Reformation Church History 3

 Worldview 3

-(Wesleyans must also take Wesleyan History 1&
+(Wesleyan students must also take Wesleya η

-Discipline)
+History & Discipline)

 Bible & Theology Credits

 Apologetics 3

 Contemporary Theology 3

 Hermeneutics 3

 Historical Theology 3

-Introduction to Greek 6
+Greek 6

-Introduction to Hebrew 6
+Hebrew 6

 TOTAL CREDIT HOURS 120